 Ducks are found throughout the world on every continent except Antarctica.
-They can be found in range of both freshwater and saltwater habitats, including marshes, rivers, and oceans, but always require some open water nearby.
+They can be found in a range of both freshwater and saltwater habitats, including marshes, rivers, and oceans, but always require some open water nearby.
 In many areas, foreign species of ducks are introduced to parks and gardens because of their exotic beauty, and in some cases, these introduced species can become invasive and problematic for native ducks.
 In other cases the species may naturally expand their range into another area and be considered native ultimately.
 Many ducks are also able to hybridize with other species, which can dilute the genetics of native ducks if introduced populations are not controlled.

 Physical Characteristics of Ducks

 Ducks have several physical characteristics that label them as distinctly ducks.